ovh/docs/pages/platform/ai-training/03_CONCEPTS_resources/guide.en-gb.md

     RUNNING       2021-04-14 09:30:09.327003 UTC
 ```

-It is displayed in the line **Monitoring Url**.

-You can also retrieve it using the UI by clicking on the **Resource usage** link in the job details.
+Or from the UI by clicking on the **Resource usage** link in the job details

 ![image](images/00_job_details.png){.thumbnail}

 ## Panel Details

 We will now go through each panel to give a short description.
 ![image](images/01_resource_dashboard.png){.thumbnail}

 ### GPU Usage

 > [!warning]
-> This panel will only be present on GPU jobs.
+> * This panel will only be present on GPU jobs

-This panel displays the usage of each GPU allocated to your job using the DCGM_FI_DEV_GPU_UTIL NVidia metrics.
+This panel display the usage of each GPU allocated to your Job using the DCGM_FI_DEV_GPU_UTIL NVidia metrics.

 ### GPU Memory

 > [!warning]
-> This panel will only be present on GPU jobs.
+> * This panel will only be present on GPU jobs

-This panel displays the usage and memory limit for each GPU allocated to your job.
+This panel display the usage and limit of memory for each GPU allocated to your Job

 ### CPU Usage

-This panel displays the overall CPU usage of your job.
+This panel display the overall CPU usage of your job.

 ### Memory Usage

-This panel displays the usage and RAM limit allocated to your job.
+This panel display usage and limit of RAM allocated to your job.

 ### Network Usage

-This panel displays input and output traffic on your job.
+This panel display input and output traffic on your job.

 ### Ephemeral storage usage

-This panel shows the usage and limit of ephemeral storage allocated to your job.
-Jobs can use ephemeral storage for data not within a synchronised container.
+This panel show the usage and limit of ephemeral storage allocated to your job.
+Each job got ephemeral storage used for data not in synchronized folders within the container.

 > [!warning]
 > If your usage go beyond the limit of the ephemeral storage, your job will be evicted.